-(This was originally written by me in 2001 for our email newsletter, Tattva Prakasha.)
+(Originally written in 2001 for the email newsletter, Tattva Prakasha.)

 The topic of this issue is the Mahabharata war in relation to world history and culture.
 We will begin the topic with a question we received sometime back:

 “In the Mahabharata, the war seemed to have affected the whole world.
 We don’t find so many references to such of a huge event in other cultures.
 Why are there no references to a great world event?”

 There is reference to a great war both in the Mayan culture and in old Chinese traditions.
 They speak about a huge war that happened long, long ago; but they give no details.
 They only knew that such a war had occurred.

 After any war two things happen.
 In certain regions, nothing develops for a long time; and in certain other regions everything expands very rapidly.
 The same thing has happened after the Kurukshetra war.
 In some places everything just stopped; there was no communication.
 These places became completely isolated from the rest of the world.

 You can imagine the situation of those other kingdoms which were working under the fifty-four kingdoms, the Aryan empire.
 When a huge war like this is waged on the other side of the globe, and none of the kings ever returned, and their armies also didn’t come back, what would be the state of communication?